 There's no guaranteed way to delay your period, but it may be possible if you take the combined contraceptive pill.

-Taking 2 packets of the combined pill back-to-back If you take a combined contraceptive pill, you can delay your period by taking 2 packets back-to-back.
+If you take a combined contraceptive pill, you can delay your period by taking 2 packets back-to-back.
 How you do this will depend on which pill you take.

 If you're taking a progestogen-only contraceptive pill, you can't delay your period by taking 2 packets back-to-back.